 Start out in Conwy

-Conwy Golf Club is located on the North Wales coast, where you will find beautiful rugged coastline and a destination along our North Wales Way.
+Conwy (Caernarvonshire) Golf Club is located on the North Wales coast, where you will find beautiful rugged coastline and a destination along our North Wales Way.

 Conwy Golf Club is Wales’ only Open Qualifying course and has played host to numerous competitions over the years including; the Wales Senior Open and the Wales Ladies Championship of Europe.
 The course will also be the host of the 2020 Curtis Cup.